 -

-The Soul Matters curriculum uses stories, games, discussion, movement, and artistic exploration to guide students to think deeply about a particular concept each month:
+The Soul Matters curriculum uses stories, games, discussion, movement, and artistic exploration to guide participants to think deeply about a particular concept each month.
+Each concept connects to our Unitarian Universalist JETPIG + L values: justice, equity, transformation, pluralism, interdependence, and generosity, with love at the center.

 -